Impakter

 Anti-Coal Activist

-Kimiko Hirata is the first Japanese woman in history to win the Goldman Environmental Prize, or “environmental Nobel Prize,” for her resilience in challenging the Japanese government to phase out fossil fuels and decarbonise her country.
+Kimiko Hirata is the first Japanese woman in history to win the Goldman Environmental Prize, or “environmental Nobel Prize,” for her efforts in encouraging the Japanese government to help drive the phase out of fossil fuels and decarbonisation of Japan.

 Through her Tokyo-based solution-oriented non-profit, Climate Integrate, Kimiko navigates the intersection of science, politics and society to help build a “peaceful society” through policy reform and climate action.